 These include painkillers, antihistamines and stronger medicines such as amitriptyline, gabapentin and pregabalin.
 Medicines such as tolterodine, solifenacin or mirabegron, which work to help relax your bladder muscles, may be used.

 A medicine called pentosan-polysulfate sodium (Elmiron®) may be given.
 This may help repair the lining of your bladder.
-However, this medicine is still not licensed in the UK and only available on a named-patient basis.
+However, this medicine is currently not licensed in the UK and only available on a named-patient basis.
 It does not suit everyone and may take up to six months to become fully effective.
 There is a very small risk of eye damage (pigmentary maculopathy) leading to visual impairment, especially after long-term use at high doses.

 Medicines that are given directly into your bladder may include: